Corset Style Watch: Chic & Sheer Corsets

 Dark Garden’s first sheer style was the Adelaide: a fully-custom cupped corset, made to look as if it were structured entirely by its lace overlay.
 Following its success, Dark Garden started offering its classic ready-to-wear styles in black and pale peach mesh with silk-duchess satin contrast under the name “Risqué.”
-The Risqué is also available with lace overlay, and includes a back panel and 3 pairs of garters.
+The Risqué is also available with lace overlay, and includes a back panel and three pairs of garters.

 Pop Antique, San Francisco

 Full disclosure: Pop Antique is my line.
-The “Flirt” is a sheer corset which it also features a cupped bust, detachable mini panniers at the hips, optional contrast silk fabrication and waist tape, and lacing detail.
+The “Flirt” is a sheer corset which also features a cupped bust, detachable mini panniers at the hips, optional contrast silk fabrication and waist tape, and lacing detail.
 I love wearing my Flirt over a teal and purple rose print silk jersey sheath dress to really highlight the pop color and sheer texture.

 Limited Edition Sheer Cincher

 Sparklewren has other sheer designs, but I particularly adore these tiny ready-to-wear cinchers.
 They have such a perfectly balanced design, from the barely-there sweetheart silhouette to the artfully placed lace.
 She currently has them listed on Etsy, where they are also available in white.

 Given this weekend’s tragic news about Velda Lauder’s passing, I don’t know how much longer this corset will be available for purchase, but this incarnation of the sheer style is particularly noteworthy as an early adopter.
 When I first saw this corset, it was from an old Lingerie Addict post, Corsetieres & Corset Makers: Off the Rack vs. Custom Made, from 2008!

 Cabaret Sheer Morticia Corset